 When you first connect a fish finder it will be showing all types of lines and shapes.
 Now the skill that is going to pay off is to interpret what these shapes and lines mean.
 We are going to go over some basics.

 What the bottom is made of will help determine what types of baits, or what kind of fish might be around.
 Generally, the softer the bottom is, the thicker the bottom will appear to be on the fish finder.
-The harder the bottom the thinner it will apper.
-Sonor can penetrate farther into softer objects than it can when they are more dense.
+The harder the bottom the thinner it will appear.
+Sonor can penetrate farther into softer objects than it can when they are denser.

 One of the most exciting things to find on the fish finder is the fish themselves.
 Fish will usually have an arch look if you are moving over them.
-You can also make assumptions that certain smaller objects near structure are fish holding.
-Use your bset judgement and deductive reasonings to see the fish.
-Bait fish usually school together in a ball shape.
+You can also make assumptions that certain smaller objects near the structure are fish holding.
+Use your best judgement and deductive reasonings to see the fish.
+Baitfish usually school together in a ball shape.
 Look for clouds or a mass floating in the middle of the water column.